 - Constipation or straining during bowel movements.

 Fibroids can cause more bleeding than usual because they press against the uterine lining.
-The uterus may not contract properly, resulting in bleeding that may not be able to be stopped.
+The uterus may not contract properly, resulting in bleeding that cannot be stopped.
 Due to fibroids, blood vessels may grow, resulting in heavier or irregular periods and spotting between periods.

 What Are Ways That Fibroids Affect My Pregnancy?